pollen-mobile/PIP/0001-pip-anti-gaming.md

 ## Details of gaming activity
 ### GPS Drift Exploit
 * Deliberate exploit of GPS drift in high rises with high energy windows
-* By placing BB's in high rises in cities with such buildings created a large of amount of false validation in hexes where the BB's never visited.
-Even if the GPS drift was not spoofed per say, it was exploited and resulted in massive rewards in the early state of the project.
-By using several BB's each BB could validate max hexes for flowers.
-As an example one Camellia with 5 BB's could validate 5 * 7 = 35Hex's earning a total of 35 * 2 (BBs) + 35 * 10 (Camellia)  = 420 Pics early when flowers got 10Pics per hex per BB and there where no total hex limitation.
-Before anti swarming, both Camellia and all the BB's could be in the same apartment for example.
+* By placing BB's in high rises in cities with such buildings, this exploit created a large of amount of false validation in hexes where the BB's never visited.
+Even if the GPS drift was not spoofed per say, it was exploited and resulted in large rewards in the early state of the project.
+By using several BB's, each BB could validate max hexes for a flower,.
+As an example one Camellia with 5 BB's could validate 5 * 7 = 35 Hex's, earning a total of 35 * 2 (BBs) + 35 * 10 (Camellia)  = 420 Pics early in the project when flowers got 10Pics per hex per BB and there where no total hex limitation.
+Before anti swarming, both Camellia and all the BB's could be in the same apartment.
 * It should be pointed out that gamers have worked with Pollen team after the fact to inform them about this issue and how to discover this in system logs.

-* Pollen addressed this exploits in phases:
+#### Pollen addressed this exploits in phases:
  1. BB Anti Swarming (Rewards split if 2 or more BB's validate a hex at the same time).
  2. Max hex validation per flower set to fixed number regardless if BB's validate more unique hexes (D = 7, C = 7, E = 10 and BC = 20).
 Flower and BB's still get 2 pics each for each unique hex however up to max for flower per BB.

-* What could further be done.
+#### What could further be done.
-1. Reduce max Hex for a Camellia.
+1. Reduce max Hex for a Camellia as its the most commonly gamed.
  * Motivation: Its an indoor flower, a hex is several city block, and its therefore not possible for a Camellia to cover more then 1 hex.
  *  Side effects: A Camellia could be place in an outdoor enclosure on balcony, roof etc plus this would effect C owners that never gamed the rewards as well.